sergey00k/pura8ocho/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## for firebase hosting deployment :

+First run 'npm run build' to generate build folder

+Next rename the folder to public

+Last run 'firebase deploy --only hosting' to deploy only via hosting and avoid function deployment.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).